dmarker/bong-utils/README.md

 as trivial as it looks.
 It makes two ng_bridge(4)s with one of them connected to the `lower` hook of an ng_ether(4) that I later put into promiscuous mode in rc.conf(8).
 I do *not* attach the `upper` hook of the ng_ether(4) but instead creates two ng_eiface(4) with one attached to each bridge.
-There is no advantage to this I just prefer consistency of configuring ng_eiface(4) with vanity names and leaving the device name alone and connecting it to the bridge.
+There is one advantage to this way over the traditional: by having two interfaces I can let [net/dhcpcd][30] configure the ng_eiface(4) and it won't change the promiscuous settings I put on the physical device.
+This is because I rename it `brX<ifacename>` and filter out all interfaces starting with `br` in `dhcpcd.conf`.